-The objective of this Guideline is to assist an operator in the development and submission of a Safety Plan pursuant to section 9 of the Framework Regulations and to provide clarity on the information to be included.
-Safety Plans must accompany all applications for authorization pursuant to section 8 of the Framework Regulations.
+This Guideline is intended to assist an operator in the development and submission of a Safety Plan pursuant to section 9 of the Framework Regulations and to provide clarity on the information to be included.
+Safety Plans must accompany all applications for authorization pursuant to paragraph 8(c) of the Framework Regulations.
 This includes the following types of works or activities: